markdouthwaite/apogee/README.md

 ## Installation

 Apogee is now available on PyPI!
-Simply install it with:
+Install it with:

 `pip install apogee`